 NETSCOUT Security & Arbor DDoS Solutions lead the market in helping Service Providers and Enterprises detect and mitigate the wide variety of advanced DDoS attacks and cyber threats which can reduce availability, cripple performance, and drain resources across the Internet.
-All Arbor solutions are backed by the global visibility and threat intelligence from ATLAS™ and Arbor Security Engineering and Research Team (ASERT), bringing insight into the latest trends and threats that our customers face.
+All Arbor solutions are backed by the global visibility and threat intelligence from ATLAS™ and the ATLAS Security Engineering and Research Team (ASERT), bringing insight into the latest trends and threats that our customers face.

-Why Should I Participate?
+Why should I participate?

 The very nature of the kinds of attacks that NETSCOUT solutions protect against means that a new attack methodology or source seen on one side of the globe may be seen on the opposite side of the world within days.
 The best way to respond to this rapid escalation of threat is via the global community working together to share information via automated means through a trusted provider, creating both speed and scale in the ability to respond.

 When you share IP addresses that are associated with the DoS alerts, you can choose the level of anonymization for the IP addresses within your network.
 You can mask those internal IP addresses or convert them to cryptographic hash values.
-If you share the IP addresses with no anonymization, NETSCOUT can correlate data between ATLAS participants and with other data sources to helps identify DDoS attack patterns.
+If you share the IP addresses with no anonymization, NETSCOUT can correlate data between ATLAS participants and with other data sources to help identify DDoS attack patterns.
 NETSCOUT has no way to associate the IP addresses in this shared data to the identity of a natural person.

 How is the information transmitted?

 The data from Arbor products that you choose to share with NETSCOUT is sent over an HTTPS encrypted channel.
 To reduce the risk of misuse, NETSCOUT hides the data sources by anonymizing and/or aggregating the shared data.
-NETSCOUT will not identify you to any third party as the source of such data.
+NETSCOUT does not identify you to any third party as the source of such data.

-How will NETSCOUT use this information?
+How does NETSCOUT use this information?

 Because NETSCOUT does not control the content of the shared data provided to NETSCOUT, or how customers handle any personal information that may be part of their traffic, NETSCOUT is not responsible for customer’s privacy practices.